opendocsg/slw-judgments-backfill/2011_SGCA_52/report.md

 _Criminal law_ – _Murder_

-[LawNet Editorial Note: This was an appeal from the decision of the High Court in [2010] SGHC 7.]
+[LawNet Editorial Note: This was an appeal from the decision of the High Court in <span class="citation">[2010] SGHC 7</span>.]

 13 October 2011

 **Chan Sek Keong CJ (delivering the grounds of decision of the court):**

-1       This was an appeal against the decision of the trial judge (“the Judge”) in _Public Prosecutor v Kamrul Hasan Abdul Quddus_ [2010] SGHC 7 _(“Kamrul”_ ) convicting the appellant, Kamrul Hasan Abdul Quddus (“the Appellant”), of the charge of committing murder by causing the death of one Yulia Afriyanti (“the deceased”).
+1       This was an appeal against the decision of the trial judge (“the Judge”) in _Public Prosecutor v Kamrul Hasan Abdul Quddus_ <span class="citation">[2010] SGHC 7</span> _(“Kamrul”_ ) convicting the appellant, Kamrul Hasan Abdul Quddus (“the Appellant”), of the charge of committing murder by causing the death of one Yulia Afriyanti (“the deceased”).
 We dismissed the Appellant’s appeal, and now give our reasons.

 **Facts**